sourcegraph/sourcegraph-public-snapshot/app/README.md

   didn't include updates made to templates/_footer.js to support CommonJS as of git release tag 1.1.16). **NOTE:** You'll need to repeat these steps if you ever update raven-js.
-* react-css-modules had to be patched manually to ignore missing styles when `NODE_ENV=test`.
-The patch consists of conditionally throwing an error in `src/generateAppendClassName.js` (when `NODE_ENV!=test`) and is necessary because we use [ignore-styles](https://github.com/bkonkle/ignore-styles) to load `*.css` extensions in tests.
-(This means that react-css-modules would *always* throw an exception when rendering react components becuase styles will never be found). **NOTE:** You'll need to repeat this step if you ever update react-css-modules.
 * amplitude-js had to be patched manually for loading via ES6 modules.
 The patch consists of updating the package.json "main" script to reference `amplitude.js`, not `src/index.js`. **NOTE:** You'll need to repeat this step if you ever